glenn-m/glenn-m/README.md

 ### Hi there 👋

-I'm an Site Reliability Engineer at MariaDB.
-Previously, I was at JP Morgan Chase as an SRE.
+I'm an Site Reliability Engineer at DigitalOcean.
+Previously, I was at MariaDB Corporation as an SRE.

 - 💬 Ask me about: Go, Elixir, NixOS, Prometheus